jgarcia1599/CommLab_Spring2020/Assignment_3/README.md

 ## Reflection and Evaluation

 This was my favorite project as it was both really playful and really interesting to code.
-I like working with different API and libraries and see if there exists any possible collaborations within them.
+I like working with different APIs and libraries and see if there exists any possible collaborations within them.
 I also like working on playful things that make users smile.